 What has changed?

-The Regulation places a number of obligations on processors.
-This is new.
-So, for the first time, processors may be liable for administrative fines and could be required to compensate data subjects (individuals whose personal data are being processed) for damage in certain circumstances.
+The Regulation and DPA 2018 place a number of obligations on processors.
+This was not a feature of the Directive.
+As a result, processors may be liable for administrative fines and could be required to compensate data subjects (individuals whose personal data are being processed) for damage in certain circumstances.
 Broadly-speaking, the larger the scale and risk to a data subject from the processing of their personal data, the more onerous the processor’s obligations will be.

 It may be that businesses act as controllers in respect of their own personal data (for example, employee data) and processors in respect of certain other information (for example, customer information).
-In general, the distinction is that a controller determines the purposes for which and manner in which personal data are processed of the processing whereas the processor’s role is limited to processing the personal data on the controller’s instructions.
+In general, the distinction is that a controller determines the purposes for and manner in which personal data are processed, whereas the processor’s role is limited to processing the personal data on the controller’s instructions.

 Where businesses act as processors, they will need to consider the enhanced requirements of the Regulation and adjust their policies and procedures accordingly.